-California's nonforest habitats play an unappreciated but critical role [in carbon sequestration] As with forests, nonforest habitats can store carbon by keeping it from being released and sequester it by removing it from the atmosphere.
-Habitats in arid and semi-arid regions - including shrublands, grasslands, and deserts - have been found to store significant amounts of carbon while being resilient to drought and increased atmospheric carbon.
+California's non-forest habitats play an unappreciated but critical role [in carbon sequestration] As with forests, non-forest habitats can store carbon by keeping it from being released and sequester it by removing it from the atmosphere.
+Habitats in arid and semi-arid regions - including shrublands, grasslands, and deserts - have been found to store significant amounts of carbon while being resilient to drought and increased atmospheric carbon (Yap et al., 2023).

-Globally, scientists estimate that deserts store 999 - 1,899 petagrams [Pg] of carbon.
-In the United States, southwest deserts sequester 50 teragrams [Tg] of carbon annually.
+As reported by Yap et al., globally, scientists estimate that deserts store 999 - 1,899 petagrams [Pg] of carbon.
+In the United States, southwest deserts sequester 50 teragrams [Tg] of carbon annually (equal to 0.05 Pg).
 And in California's northern Mojave Desert, field experiments demonstrated that CO2 exchange plays a larger role in global carbon cycling than what scientists and policy makers have long assumed.
+The desert ecosystem, unlike other sectors, is largely unmanaged with the exception of some restoration projects.
+Additionally, the desert's recovery from alterations of any kind takes place on a time scale at a much slower rate relative to other ecosystem types, up to thousands of years.